tadehack/shavit-style-thirdperson/README.md

 - **Camera not activating**:
   Ensure your style has `"specialstring" "thirdperson"` in the Shavit config and matches the ConVar value.

-- **FOV not saving**:
+- **Settings not saving for players**:
   Check if ClientPrefs/cookies are working on your server (`sm_cookie_menu`).

-- **Can't switch weapons**: This is due to the third-person implementation that uses the Spectator Camera to simulate third-person, unless the camera implementation is changed, this can't be fixed.
+- **Can't switch weapons**:
+This is due to the third-person implementation that uses the Spectator Camera to simulate third-person, unless the camera implementation is changed, this can't be fixed.
+The current workaround is to get a weapon by typing it's related command: `/glock`, `/usp`, etc.

 ---